meSP-Quake/mesp2lib/docs/math/vectors.md

 ## Vectors

 **meSP2** implements vectors as points in eucledian linear space of multidimensional set of elements.
-Non-eucledian and non-linear spaces are not considered there.
+Non-eucledian and non-linear spaces are not considered here.

 Although linear algebra _does not_ limit vector definition to a set of _real numbers in cartesian coordinate system_ $\mathbb{R}^d$ ( and library is able to perform linear operations upon vectors in, say, functional space ) and **meSP2** allows usage of different spaces, we will use vectors as points in such system, as used in most games.